ESG Information

 19 Circular economy (definition)

-We have a Sustainable Purchasing policy, in order to establish guidelines for the management of purchases of sustainable goods and / or services, in order to achieve a rational and efficient use of them. -Management and Sustainability Report -.
-Thus, we have Environmental Education Policies and different environmental programs such as: Sustainable Practices; Efficient Use of Energy; Efficient Use of Water; Efficient Use of Paper; Comprehensive Waste Management, which aim to generate environmental awareness and promote the efficient use of natural resources to contribute to reducing the carbon footprint generated by the Entity.
-However, due to the nature of Findeter's financial business, we apply these measures within the entity, always promoting sustainability in our products and projects.
+We have a Sustainable Procurement Policy in place to establish guidelines for the procurement of sustainable goods and/or services, aiming for their rational and efficient use (Management and Sustainability Report).
+Likewise, we maintain Environmental Education Policies and various environmental programs—covering sustainable practices, efficient energy, water, and paper use, and comprehensive waste management—designed to raise environmental awareness and promote the efficient use of natural resources, thereby helping to reduce the Entity's carbon footprint.
+However, given the nature of Findeter’s financial business, we implement these measures internally while consistently promoting sustainability in our products and projects.

 20 Circular economy (next goals)